FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 ## 5. Discussion

-This prototype met all requirements apart from the logic analyser function and have individual screens for every mode.
-There was not enough time to implement the logic analyser function even though there were ideas on how to do it.
+This prototype met all requirements apart from the logic analyzer function and have individual screens for every mode.
+There was not enough time to implement the logic analyzer function even though there were ideas on how to do it.
 The screens for every mode weren't used to keep the state machine simple, and the menus seemed sufficient for this.

 The performance of the minimal oscilloscope was slow.
 Thus, the rest of the function generators were slow because of it.
 The progam was designed to make use of no blocking functions such as 'for' loops, which impacted the method of data plotting on the OLED screen.
 A 'for' loop could have drawn all the lines and values with little delay and then the screen could have been updated afterwards.
 This would obviously slow down the frame rate compared to drawing the data in each scan cycle, but would benefit the plot speed.
 It was initially planned to use a circular array for the data points but too much time was wasted trying to understand and implement it when there was a simpler - although slower - method which was used instead.